Classic Valve Tape Machine

 - 4 channels sampled set at at 15ips

 - special saturation/compression presets with Pre-emphasis channel instance and de-emphasis saturation

 - New 25/10/17 added aggressive DE-emphasis saturation

 With 4 channels to select from you can get subtle tonal differences.
-Looking at the frequency plot below we can see each channel has the distinctive Head gap coloration of the low end, producing a ripple, this is a common characteristic in tape machines, looking at each channel from lowest plot (channel 1) to top plot (channel 4), we can see the two outer channels have a rise up to around 19kHz but the two center tracks are rolled off from around 14kHz.
-Of course this is subtle, However stacking instances will reveal a large coloration, As this is a 4 track machine bouncing tracks may have been common, resulting in a far more colored sound.
+Looking at the frequency plot below we can see each channel has the distinctive Head gap coloration of the low end, producing a ripple, this is a common characteristic in tape machines.
+Looking at each channel from lowest plot (channel 1) to top plot (channel 4), we can see the two outer channels have a rise up to around 19kHz but the two centre tracks are rolled off from around 14kHz.
+Of course this is subtle, however stacking instances will reveal a large coloration.
+As this is a 4 track machine bouncing tracks may have been common, resulting in a far more coloured sound.
 Multiple stacked instances is something worth experimenting with.
 On the whole this will dramatically change the bass character and soften the upper mids.

 c37 Audio precision reading from Rawstate audio documentation.

 Also we have bit of movement to the response shown below, connected to LFO.
 The movement seen is not related to dynamics.

 These presets were designed to get a subtle pushed sound, resulting in a softening of the highs, and getting a compressed and saturated sound.
 With care, we can get some glue from increasing the input, (vu starting to go into the red).
 If a distorted sound is desired increase the input further until the desired result is achieved.
 I’ve kept this on the more subtle side to avoid as much aliasing as possible.